 So here’s an example if this saying is new to you.

-Let’s say you’ve stored all the food you need for a hurricane, blizzard, or earthquake.
+Let’s say you’ve stored food for a hurricane, blizzard, or earthquake.
 You’ve got it all neatly stored in a couple of emergency bins.
-The storm hits and the power goes out, but you are fine because you’ve stored lots of canned goods that your family likes and have a little cook stove to warm everything up.
+The storm hits and the power goes out, but you are fine because you’ve stored canned goods your family likes and have a little cook stove to warm everything up.